pythonwithalex/Spring2015/week7/dictionary_notes.md

 	2) finding word in a list constructed from the file is fine, but deleting it is tricky

+	Solution?

-	3) take the list constructed from file and copy it into a new list, but filter what you don't want
+	1) take the list constructed from file and copy it into a new list, but filter what you don't want

 Updating Words in the Dictionary